Constraints on the inflaton potential from scalar-induced gravitational waves and primordial black holes: USR inflation and PBHs

 \subsection{Power spectra and PBH abundance}

 To obtain the PBH abundance, we introduce the dimensionless power spectrum $\mathcal{P}{_{\mathcal{R}}}(k)$ of ${\cal R}_k$,

-Here, we should emphasize that, as ${\cal R}_k$ can still evolve after crossing the Hubble horizon during the USR inflation, $\mathcal{P}_{\mathcal{R}}(k)$ must be evaluated at the end of inflation, with the relevant scale satisfying $k\ll aH$.
+Here, we should emphasize that, as ${\cal R}_k$ can still evolve after exiting the Hubble horizon during the USR inflation, $\mathcal{P}_{\mathcal{R}}(k)$ must be evaluated at the end of inflation, with the relevant scale satisfying $k\ll aH$.

 Furthermore, we need to link $\mathcal{P}_{\mathcal{R}}(k)$ to the dimensionless power spectrum $\mathcal{P}_{\delta}(k)$ of the primordial density contrast $\delta$.
 In the radiation-dominated (RD) era, at the linear order, we have \cite{Green:2004wb}